Edictum

 max_calls_per_tool{}Per-tool execution count

-max_attempts fires first because it counts denied calls too.
-An agent stuck in a denial loop hits the attempt cap without ever incrementing the execution counter.
-The denial message tells the agent to stop and reassess rather than keep retrying.
+max_attempts fires first because it counts blocked calls too.
+An agent stuck in a retry loop hits the attempt cap without ever incrementing the execution counter.
+The block message tells the agent to stop and reassess rather than keep retrying.

 Claude Agent SDK: Intentional Decoupling